Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/README.md

 Risk factors displayed identical distributions across age groups, reducing clinical realism.
 These findings demonstrate why validating data quality is essential before communicating analytical results.

+# Recommendation
+* The dataset is appropriate for demonstrating analytical techniques, dashboard development, and modelling workflows but it should not be used to draw epidemiological or clinical conclusions.
+* For future synthetic dataset, automated validation scripts should run prior dashboard development to flag biological anomalies early.

 # Conclusion
-The dataset is appropriate for demonstrating analytical techniques, dashboard development, and modelling workflows but it should not be used to draw epidemiological or clinical conclusions.
+This study demonstrates that the visual dashboard development must always be built on a foundation of rigorous data auditing.
+While the synthetic osteoporosis dataset successfully serves its purpose as a functional prototype for Power BI visualization, the discovery of logic errors such as "postmenopausal males" highlights the necessity of automated quality checks within the data pipeline.

+Utilizing synthetic dataset for dashboard prototyping is a crucial industry standard for maintaining HIPPA compliance and accelerating BI development, the  generation scripts must accurately model linear relationship between features to ensure that prototype visuals structure reflect realistic healthcare patterns prior to deployment